Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 It is essential to consult with an audiologist to determine which ALD is best suited to one’s specific needs.

-If you would like to learn more about assistive listening devices and hearing aids or would like to speak with a certified audiologist about your hearing loss needs, contact us today and schedule an appointment.
+If you would like to learn more about assistive listening devices and hearing aids or would like to speak with a certified audiologist in Abilene, TX, about your hearing loss needs, contact us today and schedule an appointment.

 Schedule An Appointment